saltyrtc/chunked-dc-java/README.md

 The Serial must start at 0 and be incremented after every message.

 No chunk may contain more bytes than the first one.

+## Testing

+To test from the command line:

+    ./gradlew test

+To run tests and generate coverage reports:

+    ./gradlew test jacocoTestReport

+You'll find the reports at `build/reports/jacoco/test/html/index.html`.

 ## License